-Under Mathieu’s expert guidance you will blend a barrel of wine from the very best wines currently in the Grand Mayne barrel cellar.
-Your unique barrel of wine will be bottled in 2018 complete with personalized labels to your design.
+Under Mathieu’s expert guidance you will blend a barrel of wine (300 bottles) from the very best wines currently in the Grand Mayne barrel cellar.
+Your unique barrel of wine will be bottled the following year complete with personalized labels to your design.

 It’s a three-day weekend event where you will taste extensively from the range of wines available for your blend.
 You’ll also do tastings of different vintages of Grand Mayne wines across the range of whites and reds.

 Mathieu will take you through the theory and practice of wine blending, so that by the end of the weekend you will be clear as to how to incorporate your preferred styles and flavours.
 Your preferences will be reflected in the barrel of wine you create at the end of the weekend.
 You will also understand the effects of the mosaic of terroir and the vintages on our wines.

 As well as spending some time designing your personalised label, you can determine how much time you set aside to relax and enjoy the house or explore the local area.

 The price for the long weekend’s accommodation and 300 bottles of wine is €6000 (inc VAT).
 So it’s only €20 per bottle.

 A long weekend (3 days) in November for reds and March for whites, dates to suit you and Mathieu.

 At the Grand Mayne vineyard, with accommodation in the 6 bedroom villa on site.
 Click Here to see the villa.